JHUAPL/PACMANs/docs/milestone7_report.rst

 4. In the neighborhood of these candidate tipping points will include noise terms for deterministic evolution equations, and perform stochastic simulations from rich ensembles of initial conditions.

 5. Will collect these stochastic trajectories, and then use our stochastic integrator-inspired neural network SDE identification software to learn low-dimensional effective SDEs targeted to the neighborhood of said candidate tipping points.

 6. In a separate effort, will use fully developed weather simulations to calibrate mathematical six-equation model.

-7. Will collect time series of the “six model variables” from the full simulation, and then using recurrent neural network architectures (e.g. Runge-Kutta recurrent Resnets that we originally proposed) identify black box six- box models
+7. Will collect time series of the “six model variables” from the full simulation, and then using recurrent neural network architectures (e.g. Runge-Kutta recurrent Resnets that we originally proposed) identify black box six-box models

 8. In collaboration with Prof. Gnanadesikan, will decide which constitutive and balance terms from the six equation model are firmly established and which are more tenuous

 **Experiment plan (Exploring modifications and extensions of GAN usage):**